Wyangala Dam: Location and features

+An AUD43 million upgrade of facilities commenced in 2009 and raised and locked the spillway radial gates; raised the spillway chute wall; and raised the parapet wall crest.
+A further upgrade to raise the dam wall by 10 m and add 650000 ML of capacity, estimated to cost A$650 million, was announced in 2019.
+However, in 2023, after spending an estimated A$74 million, the project was cancelled, with projected costs estimated at A$4 billion and marginal benefit to landholders.
+As part of the upgrade, a new bridge was built downstream of the dam wall for vehicle access across the river and a water treatment plant were completed.

 The Wyangala Dam is the second oldest dam built for irrigation in New South Wales and was one of the last dams in the state where a railway or tramway system for construction purposes was utilised.
 It is the only dam on the Lachlan River system, which feeds the Murrumbidgee River, and in turn feeds the Murray River.

 Power generation

 A hydro-electric power station generates up to 22.5 MW of electricity from the flow of the water leaving Wyangala Dam with an average output of 42.9 GWh per annum.
-A 7.5 MW station was initially constructed below the dam wall and opened in 1947, and the new facility, managed by Hydro Power Pty Ltd, completed in 1992.
+A 7.5 MW station was initially constructed below the dam wall and opened in 1947 at the time, the largest water turbine in the state and additional capacity was added in 1992.
+It was the first privately-owned power station in New South Wales and is operated by Hydro Power.